Paklock/HackRF1/SD-Card-(DEV).md

 ### Check SD Card

-Before reading and writing from the SD Card it's ideal to do a quick check to see if the SD card is mounted on the device.
+Before reading and writing from the SD Card it's ideal to do a quick check to see if the SD card is mounted.
 There is error handing working in the background that keeps things from crashing however this will give people a better idea if there's a problem or not.
-The function below dose a quick check to see if the SD Card is showing a status of being Mounted.
+The function below dose a quick check to see if the SD Card is showing a status of "Mounted".
 This will return true if sd_card::status() returns "Mounted" or false if sd_card::status() returns any other status.
 SD Card statuses are defined in [firmware/application/sd_card.hpp](https://github.com/eried/portapack-mayhem/blob/next/firmware/application/sd_card.hpp).

 #### ui_newapp.cpp